rharkor/next-boilerplate/README.md

 The following scripts are available in the `package.json`:

 - `init`: Initializes the project by setting up your information
-- `dev`: Starts the development server with colorized output
+- `dev`: Starts the development server (only the main application package)
 - `build`: Builds the app for production
 - `start`: Starts the production server
 - `lint`: Lints the code using ESLint